 - The Walt Disney Company

 These websites receive millions of visitors in a month, just because they have applied SEO tactics for great SERP positions.
+You can use a WordPress theme and plugin detector to figure out what theme and plugins they are using

 Welcome to this detailed article, where you can learn the essentials of SEO optimization for WordPress.
 The ideas mentioned below range from advice for beginners to experienced users.
 I hope that once you finish reading this article, you can easily understand what SEO is and how you can optimize your WordPress website SEO for better rankings and traffic.